katahiromz/RisohEditor/Standardize.md

 - The "user ID" is the ID that the user's project directly provides, and that is not provided by another project or framework.
 - The "icon ID" is the resource ID of RT_GROUP_ICON type.
 - The "cursor ID" is the resource ID of RT_GROUP_CURSOR type.
+- The "string ID" is the ID of one string data in the string table.
+- The "message ID" is the ID of one message data in the message table.

 ## RULES